-Unfortunately, nursing home abuse and neglect is all too common.
-Overworked and unqualified staff set in sub-par facility conditions often lead to various types of nursing home abuse and neglect ranging from malnutrition and dehydration to slips and falls, bed sores, and even physical and emotional abuse.
+Unfortunately, nursing home abuse and neglect are all too common.
+Overworked and unqualified staff set in sub-par facility conditions often lead to various types of nursing home abuse and neglect ranging from malnutrition and dehydration to slips and falls, bedsores, and even physical and emotional abuse.

 However, you can help prevent the chances of nursing home abuse by touring the assisted living facility you and your family are considering for a loved one.

 As you tour the facility, keep in mind these six tips for choosing

 Most nursing homes don’t smell 100 percent pleasant, 100 percent of the time.
 Due to the special needs of some residents, such as medications and diets, some residents may become gassier than usual.
 Also, residents are more likely to lose control of their bladders and bowels as they age.

 However, overpowering smells around every corner you turn are unacceptable.
 These kinds of smells generally mean the care staff isn’t paying enough attention to, or reporting accidents among properly among residents, and that the maintenance staff isn’t cleaning often and well enough.
 Even more disturbing is that for those residents who must wear adult diapers, some of these smells could mean they’re not being changed frequently enough.